dojayuli/dojayuli/README.md

 - 👋 Hi, I’m @dojayuli
-- 👀 I’m interested in technologi
+- 👀 I’m interested in technology
-- 🌱 I’m currently learning  programación
+- 🌱 I’m currently learning  programming
-- 💞️ I’m looking to collaborate on  empresas
+- 💞️ I’m looking to collaborate on business
-- 📫 How to reach me ...
+- 📫 How to reach me email

 <!---
 dojayuli/dojayuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.